 It depends.
 Obviously, for Medicare and other payers that require the 8-Minute Rule, providers don’t have a choice as to which billing method to use.
 For commercial payers that don’t have a requirement, providers may want to complete both calculations to see which method produces the best results.
 According to this resource, “only one billing method can be used per individual treatment session.”
 When in doubt, always contact the payer to learn more about its specific billing requirements.

 How do the rules change if I’m only billing one service?

-According to this BMS resource, “if you are providing only one service, you must get to 23 minutes before you bill for the second unit.
-For example, if you performed 9 minutes of therapeutic activities and 10 minutes of manual therapy, you would bill one unit each…even though the total is 19 minutes.
-But, if you performed 19 minutes of therapeutic exercises, you would bill only unit…” (As a side note, this holds true whether you’re using the SMP or 8-Minute Rule.)
+If you are providing only one service, you must get to 23 minutes before you bill for the second unit.
+For example, if you performed 9 minutes of therapeutic activities and 10 minutes of manual therapy, you would bill one unit each, even though the total is 19 minutes.
+But, if you performed 19 minutes of therapeutic exercises, you would bill only unit.
+(As a side note, this holds true whether you’re using the SPM or 8-Minute Rule.)